judelFintch/urbnstore/README.md

    - To use **MySQL** or another driver, update the `DB_*` variables in `.env` accordingly.

+   The `.env.example` file also includes placeholders for third-party services such as Maxicash, Cinetpay and Slack.
+Fill these values if you intend to use those integrations.

 5. Generate the application key and run migrations:

    ```bash